I really want the Venetians to invade and take over America.

 See this picture?

 I swam from Dubrovnik to that island.
-It looked pretty close, but after 45 minutes of swimming I realized that it's not.
-Luckily no motor boats ran me over and I only cramped up at the end.
+It looked pretty close, but after 45 minutes of swimming, I realized that it was not.
+Luckily, no motorboats ran me over, and I only cramped up at the end.

-The best part of swimming to the island is that the ferry doesn't check for tickets so you save $6 bucks. ;-)
+The best part of swimming to the island is that the ferry doesn't check for tickets, so you save $10. ;-)

 But bring sandals because walking all over the island on bare feet is more challenging than swimming there.
-There are a couple of old buildings, including a fort to see there.
+There are a couple of old buildings, including a fort, to see.

 The only downer

-The only negative on Dubrovnik is that it's like a NY grid in a bowl.
-So it misses the charm of many Venetian designed cities which have circuitous streets and random plazas sprinkled around for variation.
-But it least the edges have mini hills that adds a cool dimension.
+The only negative aspect of Dubrovnik is that it's like a NY grid in a bowl.
+So it misses the charm of many Venetian-designed cities, which have circuitous streets and random plazas sprinkled around for variation.
+But at least the edges have mini hills, which add a cool dimension.

-When I was going from Slovenia to Hungary, I stopped for 24 hours in Zagreb, the capital of Croatia.
-It's a very nice city, with an old section on a hill.
-For fun I went to a Tolkien's Cafe, which has a Lord of the Rings feel to it.
+While traveling from Slovenia to Hungary, I stopped for 24 hours in Zagreb, the capital of Croatia.
+It's a lovely city, with an old section on a hill.
+For fun, I went to Tolkien's Cafe, which has a Lord of the Rings feel.
 You don't need to linger there, but it's worth a peek if you're flying into it.

 Croatians aren't saints either